 Access to medical reports and health records

-More about getting access to your health records In England
+who has access to your records

 From 1 August 2013, CCGs are allowed to make direct payments to some NHS patients to allow them to buy their own healthcare.
 Direct payments could be used, for example, to pay for a carer, to buy medical equipment to use at home, or to pay for counselling.